The degree requirements outlined in this catalog are intended to be used for students entering Wheelock in the 2015-2016 academic year.

 Surveys African-American literature from slave narratives through contemporary novels and poetry.
 Topics, periods, and genres include slave narratives, late nineteenth-century novels, poetry of the Harlem Renaissance, the 1960s, and contemporary drama, fiction and poetry.
 General Education: Languages and Literatures AND Perspectives on Diversity.
 Intermediate.

 Studies the achievement of a single author.
 Selected works by one writer are studied to consider the author’s artistic development, vision of reality, persistent themes, and value to 21st century readers.
 May be repeated for credit.
-General Education: Languages and Literatures and Upper-Level Writing (after ENG 121, formerly ENG 111).
+General Education: Languages and Literatures and Upper-Level Writing (after ENG 121).
 Intermediate.

 Studies Shakespeare’s plays in historical context and on stage and screen.
 Emphasizes plays as reflections of Renaissance culture in England.
 Focuses on language of the plays, genre (comedy, tragedy, history, romance), and gender roles.
 May focus on comedy or tragedy, analysis of one play in historical context, or Shakespeare films.
 General Education: Creativity and the Arts or Languages and Literatures.
 Intermediate.